eandualem/PythonLidar/README.md

 ## Scripts
   - `file_handler`: Helper class for reading and writing different file formats
   - `get_metadata`: Creates a metadata describing boundary coordinates for all regions.
 This enables the package to retrieve the lidar dataset from the AWS without specifying the region by simply using the boundary value.
-  - `get_data`: helper class for reading and writing to files
+  - `get_data`: helper class for retrieving lidar data from AWS

 ## Test